lizuhle/SpanishConjugationAPI/documents/documentation.md

 `pip install -r requirements.txt`

-2. Run the file `setup_db.py` to create the mySQL database.
+2. Run `setup_db.py` to create the mySQL database.

 3. Begin running the Flask API in the file `app.py`.